 Is your data TPS compliant?
 We’ll tell you how to keep TPS data compliant.

-Should I check against TPS Data, CTPS data, or both?
+Should I check against the TPS Database, CTPS data, or both?

 If you are only calling domestic numbers you only need to check against the Telephone Preference Service.